shouravrahman/audioblogai/README.md

 ## Deployment

-This project is configured to produce a standalone server output.
-After running `npm run build`, the `.next/standalone` directory will contain a runnable Node.js server.
-This can be deployed to any hosting provider that supports Node.js applications.
+This project is configured to use Next.js's standalone output mode, which creates a self-contained server.
+You can deploy this application to any hosting provider that supports Node.js applications.